 TINE's dairy producers generate 2.5 full-time equivalents outside their own farms - and TINE generates significant ripple effects in communities across the country.

 In Norway, we have some of the world's healthiest cows.
-New surveys from the Norwegian Veterinary Institute show that Norwegian dairy farmers are among those using the least antibiotics worldwide.
-This is good news for public health, as high antibiotic use increases the prevalence of resistant bacteria, which is a global public health issue.
+New surveys from the Norwegian Veterinary Institute show that Norwegian dairy farmers are among those to meeting the agreement and other agricultural policies.